-- Working to prepare pre-college students for successful entrance auditions at competitive undergraduate music conservatories.
+Working to prepare pre-college students for successful entrance auditions at competitive undergraduate music conservatories.

 - Working with pre-college students to prepare winning performances for their division at the National Trumpet Competition.

 - Working with college students to advance their technique, expand their repertoire, and perform successful juries.

-- Helping adult students improve their trumpet playing and preparing them for performances with community orchestras, wind ensembles or brass bands.
+- Helping adult students improve their trumpet playing and preparing them for challenging performances with community orchestras, wind ensembles or brass bands.

 My Teaching Philosophy